Thilagar

 Thilagar is a 2015 Indian Tamil-language action-drama film written and directed by Perumal Pillai.
 The film stars Kishore and Dhruvva in the lead roles while Mrudhula Bhaskar, Anumol and Ram among others form an ensemble cast.
-Music composed by Kannan, cinematography by Rajeshyadav the film opened to mixed reviews in March 2015.
+Music composed by Kannan, cinematography by Rajeshyadav the film opened on 20 March 2015.

 Plot synopsis

 Due to ideological differences, Ukkirapandi brutally murders Bose Pandian, the head of the village.
 Bose Pandian's brother Thilagar, a kind and peace-loving person, vows to seek revenge against Ukkirapandi and his sons.